How to Calculate Your Daily Calories

 The FoodCraft calorie calculator integrates the two main formulas and displays your daily needs in 30 seconds, with adjustments by goal already calculated.

-Rather than counting your calories meal by meal, the FoodCraft AI planner directly generates days calibrated to your target.
-You follow the plan, and the calories take care of themselves.
+Instead of counting your calories meal by meal, the FoodCraft AI plan directly generates days calibrated to your target.
+You follow the plan, and the calories manage themselves.

 Essayez le calculateur associé